Crsarmv7l/My-TTGO-Watch/README.md

 Attempt to get my original branch and modifications working with android.

-Currently Supported Features:
+Should be supported once I fix it:
 - Call notification
 - Txt notification
 - Email notification
 - Chat app notification
 - Weather notification
-- Weather widget via Amazfish weather messages
+- BLE Weather widget
-     - Modified Amazfish to send on connect twice an hour.
-If you want my version just ask.
 - Experimental deauth attack in wifi settings.
 Enable the right switch (turns on normal wifi), then turn on left switch.
 Then select AP target.
 Deauth continues until the left switch is turned off.
      - Deauth Notes: Deauth gets all information from the selected target AP's beacon packet and is triggered by said packets.
 (This deauth is broadcast, not        client specific, it should be easy to look at the code and add another if statement in the promiscuous filt that kicks in after first_run, filtering by          destination BSSID/MAC, if to the AP, pull the sender address and insert into the Dest address on the deauth packet and send).
      - Normal wifi usage is not affected (just use right switch alone).
 I haven't really tested deauth/beacon spam with a saved network, but I wanted to keep        normal usage incase ftp access is needed.
 I recommend deleting the network after ftp usage to ensure there are no issues.